xairaven/MediaFetchBot/README.md

 - **Windows 10 x64 or Ubuntu x64** *<optional>*
 - **Docker** *<optional>*

+The bot relies exclusively on free APIs, meaning they might stop functioning at any moment.

+You can create your own module to integrate with another API - refer to the `api` module for implementation details and the `config` module for integration.
+API data, after processing, is passed through the `Response` structure.

 <h2>Quick Start</h2>

 Firstly, create a file named `.env` with this structure: